-Some of these documents originated as blog posts, which we are collecting for convenience here to prevent them from being buried under the constant flow of new posts on our site.
-Others have been written specificially for this section by developers who want to get their knowledge into your hands directly.
-Because their length and format differs from the the User Manual’s normal style, we provide them to you as downloadable PDFs.
+Some of these documents were blog posts written specificially by developers who want to get their knowledge into your hands directly.
+Because their length and format differs from the the User Manual’s normal style, we provide them to you as downloadable PDFs or Google documents.

-Windows Performance Analysis Author: Tautvydas Zilys, Developer - Windows Team Date: 2016–06–15 Synopsis: This extensive set of guides from Tautvydas explains how to use Event Tracing for Windows to analyze your Windows-based games, including both standalone players and Windows Store players running on all PCs and devices, as well as in the Unity Editor.
+Windows Performance Analysis Author: Tautvydas Zilys, Developer - Windows Team Date: 2016–06–15 Synopsis: This extensive set of guides from Tautvydas explains how to use Event Tracing for Windows to analyze your Windows-based games, including both standalone players and Universal Windows PlatformAn IAP feature that supports Microsoft’s In App Purchase simulator, which allows you to test IAP purchase flows on devices before publishing your application.
+More info See in Glossary players running on all PCs and devices, as well as in the Unity Editor.

 Example files used in this expert guide:

-Realtime GI on desktops and consoles Author: Jesper Mortensen, Graphics Engineer - GI & Lighting Lead Date: 2015–11–05 Synopsis: Jesper goes into detail about the techniques used to produce The Courtyard, a demo that puts the precomputed realtime GI features in Unity 5 to good use. (originally posted on the Unity blog)
+Realtime GI on desktops and consoles Author: Jesper Mortensen, Graphics Engineer - GI & Lighting Lead Date: 2015–11–05 Checked with Unity version: 5 Synopsis: Jesper goes into detail about the techniques used to produce The Courtyard, a demo that puts the precomputed realtime global illumination (GI) features in Unity 5 to good use. (originally posted on the Unity blog)